• Skip to main content

 • 2 medium heads broccoli, divided into florets, about 6 cups

-• ⅓ c grated parmesan cheese, plus 2 tbsp for garnish
+• ⅓ c grated parmesan cheese, plus 2 tablespoon for garnish

 • 2 cloves garlic, minced